Spec Ops: The Line: Release and marketing

 On December 12, 2009, a ninth game in the series was announced at the Spike Video Game Awards; a trailer depicted several minutes of gameplay and showed off the setting.
 A subsequent press release detailed the premise, other game features, and a possible 2011 release date.
 An official site was soon launched, and a new trailer was released in November 2011.
 The game was later delayed to the first or second quarter of 2012, before the final fixed release date was announced.
-Spec Ops: The Line was released on June 26, 2012 for Microsoft Windows, PlayStation 3 and Xbox 360.
-It was released on March 13, 2014 for OS X. This version of the game was developed by Digital Tribe Games.
+Spec Ops: The Line was released on June 26, 2012, for Microsoft Windows, PlayStation 3 and Xbox 360.
+It was released on March 13, 2014, for OS X. This version of the game was developed by Digital Tribe Games.

 No news about the game was made available for 18 months after it was initially announced.
 Davis thought the game was announced too early, causing excitement for it to die down too far from the release date.
 The developers carried out focus tests during this period, and the gameplay was found to be too slow-paced compared to competitors such as Call of Duty.
 As a result, the team spent time to speed up the game's action so that it would more closely match the narrative.

 In addition to the game's standard edition, players could purchase a Premium Edition at a higher price.
 Players who pre-ordered the game at selected retailers were able to have their games upgraded to the Premium Edition at no additional cost.
 The Premium Edition grants players additional advantages in the multiplayer segment of the game, including an experience points boost and early access to the Officer class.
 A multiplayer beta for selected applicants on the Xbox 360 platform was held in 2010.
 A playable demo of the game, which featured two chapters from the beginning of the campaign, was released for PlayStation 3 and Xbox 360 on May 8, 2012.

 According to Williams, the game was difficult to market, as the team wanted to prevent spoiling the narrative yet encourage people to buy the game.
 He added that the demo they released was unrepresentative of the final game.
 Williams expected the game to be sold through word of mouth promotion and that it would eventually become a cult classic.

+Delisting

+Around the end of January 2024, 2K Games began delisting the game from sale on digital storefronts due to expiring licenses for some of the game content, with multiple outlets speculating it was in regards to in-game licensed music.